 Forging a Hunger-Free Future

 In 2012, the Maryland Food Bank expanded its reach westward, merging with Food Resources in Hagerstown, MD.
-Since then, the Maryland Food Bank – Western Branch has more than doubled the output of food into Western, MD, distributing about 5.9 million meals in FY 2015.
+Since then, the Maryland Food Bank – Western Branch has more than doubled the output of food into Western, MD, distributing about 5.9 million meals in FY 2015 becoming the leading anti-hunger organization in the state.

 With more than 36 years under its belt, the Maryland Food Bank has built strong relationships with local businesses and receives food donations from a broad range of manufacturers, growers, retailers, wholesalers and individual communities statewide.
 Today, the Maryland Food Bank is the heart of Maryland’s food assistance structure, providing food to a network of more than 1,250 soup kitchens, pantries, shelters, and other community-based organizations across the state.